 - Rigid sleep schedule – Those with ADHD also tend to have trouble falling asleep.
 One of the most effective workarounds for this is to set up a rigid sleep schedule and stick to it, no matter what day of the week it is.
 Those who fall off that schedule frequently find it next to impossible to get back to it.

-Why Be Diagnosed?
+Why Be Diagnosed for ADHD?

 The biggest reason for adults who believe they may be struggling with ADHD to be diagnosed is peace of mind.
-An ADHD test for adults and diagnosis can be the beginning of positive change in almost every part of life.
+An ADHD test for adults and diagnosis can be the beginning of a positive change in almost every part of life.
 With the proper medication and therapy combination, some adults are able to feel what it is like to be successful both in their jobs and in their personal relationships.

 Adult ADHD Diagnosis